inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 You may be thinking: "Finally!
 This is where it gets interesting".
 Please think twice.
 The improvement phase is equally important as the previous ones, not more important.

-On your first ROSTI, the previous phases are actually more important as they will likely require a more thought-through process and a bigger effort to be set in place.
+The first time running a ROSTI, the previous phases are actually more important as they will likely require a more thought-through process and a bigger effort to be set in place.
-You won't be able to make a system better if you don't know _what_ to improve, and _which data you need_ to validate your assumptions.
+We won't be able to make a system better if we don't know _what_ to improve, and _which data we need_ to validate our assumptions.

-In this last phase, you are going to analyze all the segregated components and explore several possibilities of improving their status.
+In this last phase, we are going to analyze all the segregated components and explore several possibilities of improving their status.
 This may include code optimizations, resource utilization enhancements, architectural changes, or any other optimization techniques.